-Veda means knowledge, and the scripture spans the knowledge of the natural world as well as spiritual wisdom.
-The Veda has no author as it is considered channeled wisdom by enlightened rishis.
+Veda means knowledge and has no author as it is considered channeled wisdom by enlightened rishis.
 The Veda was restructured into four Vedas.
-At the end of each Veda are distinct philosophical writings called the Upanishads where the term “yoga”, as the enlightened state, is expounded upon.
+At the end of each are philosophical writings called Upanishads where the term “yoga” is expounded upon.
 The Upanishads are the basis of Vedānta philosophy.

 In the 8th century, Adi Shankara revitalized Vedānta through the clarity of his commentaries on ten of the 108 Upanishads.
 He also wrote other commentaries and books on Vedānta including the Tattva Bodha.

 Tattva means “thatness” referring to the state of the divine.
 Bodha means “realisation”.
 So, the text concerns “the realisation of the divine state”.

 The Tattva Bodha highlights four mental qualities whose cultivation leads to moksha, liberation from the suffering experienced in the material world and realisation of one's true Self:

 - Viveka - discrimination

 - Vairagya - dispassion